PSLmodels/plots/README.md

 ### What is a taxplot?

-TaxPlots are single html files which contain visual elements (e.g. images, charts, graphs) to  communicate an insight regarding our favorite compulsory revenue generatio (i.e. taxes).
+TaxPlots are single html files which contain visual elements (e.g. images, charts, graphs) to  communicate an insight regarding the tax systems.

 ### Installation